vparedes-da/rossmann-sales-analysis/README.md

 ## Project Overview

-This project analyzes historical sales data from Rossmann stores across different German states.
+This project analyzes historical sales data from Rossmann stores across different German states (public data base in kaggle).
 The goal is to identify key factors that influence sales performance and to develop actionable strategies to improve business outcomes through data analytics.

 The analysis is conducted using SQL for data handling and Power BI for visualizations.
 All findings and visual products are shared with the intention of building a professional data portfolio and fostering discussion on LinkedIn.